StefanKantardzhiev/JS-Front-End/README.md

 This is my JS Front-End course at SoftUni Bulgaria.

-The course consits of two modules:
+The course consists of two modules:
 ## HTML & CSS
 ## React.js